KiraYamato94/LasMonjas/README.md

 - Police team always win on match time out and capturing all the Thiefs.
 - Thief team only win if they manage to steal all the Jewels.
 - Each player name color will be the same as the team color.
-- Capturing a Thief teleports him to the Prison, another Thief have to push the button outside the prison to release it.
+- Capturing a Thief teleports him to the Prison, another Thief has to push the button outside the prison to release it.
-- Releasing a Thief only release the one who's been more time in Prison, that Thief gets teleported to the Thief spawm base.
+- Releasing a Thief only releases the one who's been more time in Prison, that Thief gets teleported to the Thief spawn base.
 - Thief team can use vents (can't use while they're reviving).
-- You can't kill (or arrest if you're Police) your teammates.
+- You can't kill (or arrest or tase if you're Police) your teammates.
 - After taking a Jewel, the Thief can't put it back, he has to deliver it and can only take 1 Jewel per time.
 - While taking a Jewel, the Thief can't kill or use vents.
 - Killing or capturing a Thief who has a Jewel makes the Jewel teleports back to its original position.
-- If Police team can't see jewels, they will see only if a Thief is delivering one
+- If Police team can't see jewels, they will see them only if a Thief is delivering one
+- The Tasers shot an electric discharge on mouse direction with right clic, if they hit a Thief he can't move for a few seconds and if he was delivering a jewel it goes back to its original position
+- If the Taser miss the shot, he gets himself tased instead.
-- Police team has a button to increase their light vision for 10 seconds
+- Police team has a button to increase their light vision for 15 seconds
-- There are custom messages for match duration, delivered jewel, captured Thief and released Thief, also the game score is always displayed.
+- There are custom messages for match duration, delivered jewel, captured Thief, released Thief and tased Thief, also the game score is always displayed.
 - If a Thief who has a Jewel disconnects from the match, the Jewel stays where that player was.
 - Also if a Thief disconnects, the required captured Thief updates too.
 - Revive Time value is calculated by subtracting Invincibility Time value from it, for example if Revive Time is 8 and Invincibility Time is 3, players will revive after 5 seconds but will be invincible for another 3 seconds after reviving.